Suda97/DiceRollingBot/README.md

 # DiceRollingBot (Fate) v1.2
-Simple dice rolling bot for discord (for dnd and stuff).
+1.0v Simple dice rolling bot for discord (for dnd and stuff).
 Trying to improve my Python skills!<br /> It's just a discord bot which rolls the dice...
 FOR NOW!<br />
+1.1v Added error handling<br />
-Fate is capable of playing music from YouTube, thanks to <br /> https://github.com/Rapptz/discord.py/blob/master/examples/basic_voice.py
+1.2v Fate is capable of playing music from YouTube, thanks to <br /> https://github.com/Rapptz/discord.py/blob/master/examples/basic_voice.py
 <h2>Text channel commands:</h2>
 !fate - to see this message;<br />